crazyoptimist/crazyoptimist-github-io/content/post/2024/how-to-configure-dwm.md

 In a tiling window management system, the screen is split into two parts - the master area and the stack area.
 The master area holds only one window at a time, and the stack area holds all other windows.

-By default, DWM is configured to have 9 workspaces, named 1-9.
+By default, DWM is configured to have 9 workspaces, labeled 1-9.
+(I believe they are referred to as tags, not workspaces.
+At the time of writing, I am not yet clear on the distinction.)

 You can do everything only with keyboard in DWM.
 To make this happen, there's MODKEY.
 MODKEY is a keyboard shortcut combination prefix just like the prefix key in tmux.
 MODKEY in DWM is configurable, and it's configured as ALT by default.